Soccer-Pub owners in Germany to boycott telecast of Qatar World Cup games

 "But in this case, it's totally unacceptable.
 I don't feel like watching and I fully support a boycott.
 I won't be watching."

+The SC, which has promised a carbon neutral World Cup, says the stadium cooling systems require about a fifth of the energy typical to cool spaces of the same size, such as airport terminals or closed baseball fields.

+The World Cup will be held in late autumn, when Qatar’s summer heat has subsided and temperatures usually fall to mid-20 degrees Celsius (75 Fahrenheit).

-(Reporting by Reuters TV, writing by Manasi Pathak Editing by Christian Radnedge)
+(Reporting by Reuters TV, Manasi Pathak and Andrew Mills Editing by Christian Radnedge)

 ((Manasi.Pathak@thomsonreuters.com;))